kevinzhuang10/Movie_Trailer_Website/README.txt

 To build the page, cd to the directory that contains the all movie trailer website files.
-Run "start entertainment_center.py" on the command line in Git Bash.
+Run "python entertainment_center.py" on the command line in Git Bash.
 The file will generate an HTML file that contains movies instances.
 The HTML file will open in the browser.
 By clicking on a movie, you will be able to see its trailer.